TestDotCom/Allun.ga/README.md

 ## Something about us

-Allun.ga is an italian {open source, succint, vaporwave, material-design} based URL shortner, written in ReactJS.
+Allun.ga is an italian {open source, succint, vaporwave, material-design} URL shortner, written in ReactJS.

 Allun.ga's name come from an italian verb which means 'to extend', we choose it to create the domain hack and obviously the wordplay.